chenz0902/infomation/index.md

 Zhang, Hanchi & Meijer.
 (2018) Using simulation to identify influential factors of patient stay: protocol and application to a surgery center.
 Submitted to International Journal of Advances in Life Sciences.
 Accepted.<br/>

 Zhang, Grandits, Pukk, Hauge & Meijer.
 (2018) Training non-rational operational management in healthcare: what are the available logistical simulations.
-BioMedical Central Advances in Simulations. accepted.<br/>
+BioMedical Central Advances in Simulations. in press.<br/>

 Zhang and Meijer.
 (2018) Modelling and simulation of the Stockholms emergency care.
 Annual Conference of Council of Engineering Systems Universities (CESUN).<br/>